mdom/podite/README.md

         Prompts for a list of feeds to reactivate them.
 This menu is hidden if there are no deactivated feeds.

+- status

+    Displays a list of currently subscribed and active podcasts.
+For every podcast the number of new, skipped and total episodes are listed.
+A episode is counted as skipped if you have already seen it in the download dialog but haven't downloaded or hidden it.

+- update

+    Updates all feeds and show their status.

+- download

+    Downloads or hides a list of episodes.
+You are first prompted for a list of podcasts and then an episode filter.
+You can either filter by "new", "new and skipped" and "all" episodes.
+The last filter also includes hidden episodes.
+Then podite show the list of all selected episodes with a little summary.
+The you will be prompted for a list of episodes you want to download.
+Then you can select which episodes should be hidden.
+After that your episodes will be downloaded.

+- configure

+    Configure podite.
+You are presented with a list of configuration options than you can change.

+    - download\_dir

+        Base directory where downloaded podcasts will be saved.

+- quit

+    Quit podite.

 # COPYRIGHT AND LICENSE